ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/12_WebScraping.md

 *Figure 12-7: After we call [webdriver.Firefox()] and [get()] in Mu, the Firefox browser appears.*

-If you encounter the error message "\'geckodriver\' executable needs to be in [PATH].", then you need to manually download the webdriver for Firefox before you can use [selenium] to control it.
+If you encounter the error message "'geckodriver' executable needs to be in [PATH].", then you need to manually download the webdriver for Firefox before you can use [selenium] to control it.
 You can also control browsers other than Firefox if you install the